 Nursing 103 is a nursing theory class where student explore acute and chronic alterations in health across the lifespan are considered in the context of holistic assessment and care management, pharmacology, evidence based clinical decision making, concepts of caring, safety, patient teaching, collaboration, therapeutic communication, and professionalism.
+This class may include students from multiple sections.

 - Apply relevant and abnormal data in the assessment of the well, chronically ill and acutely ill adult and pediatric client.